aulonalivoreka/UEB23_24_Gr6/README.md

-## Project in subject Web programming 1
+## Project in subject Web Programming 1

 Creating a website (HTML5, CSS, CSS3, Bootstrap, JavaScript and JQuery)